Skip to content

 Who is Conducting the Study

-The California Department of General Services (DGS) is conducting a statewide procurement and contracting disparity study (the Study) authorized by Assembly Bill (AB) 2019 signed on September 29, 2022.
+The California Department of General Services (DGS) is conducting a statewide procurement and contracting disparity study authorized by Assembly Bill (AB) 2019 signed on September 29, 2022.

 DGS has contracted with Mason Tillman Associates, Ltd., a leading public policy research and disparity study expert, to conduct the study.
-The study will analyze the contracting practices of the state of California and determine if all businesses, including but not limited to those owned by minorities, women, LGBTQ, and certified small and disabled veteran-owned businesses, have equal access to contracting opportunities with the State.
+The study will analyze the contracting practices of California departments and agencies to determine if all businesses, including those owned by minorities, women, LGBTQ, and certified small and disabled veteran-owned businesses, have had equal access to state contracts.

 Get